You are here

 - Apply for an alternative teacher license using the eLicensing system.

-- Determination of requirements met will result in an online "alternative license pending employment/program" status, which you, the candidate, employing districts and alternative programs may easily confirm.
-(CDE is no longer issuing the "statement of eligibility (SOE)" memo.)
+- Determination of requirements met will result in an online "alternative license pending employment/program" status, which you, the candidate, employing districts and alternative programs may easily confirm through the eLicensing system.
+(CDE no longer provides a "statement of eligibility (SOE)" memo.)

 - CDE will continue to honor SOEs issued prior to Dec.
 1, 2017, provided that the endorsement area identified is still current at the time of submission of an employment contract and statement of assurance (SOA).